 After a super stressful time eating three-course meals, seeing all the animals, and taking frequent catnaps at the wonderfully awesome Encounter Mara safari camp it was time for some much-needed rest.
 Clearly I am writing this now with a sarcastic pen but when I booked my trip to sleepy Lamu through Safari Partners I actually thought I would need some downtime between camps.
 This, of course, was due to having no expectations for my 1st Safari experience.
-Even though I was well rested and well fed I was more than happy to head to Lamu, a place I knew nothing about, to check out the beachfront Kizingo Lodge.
+Even though I was well rested and well fed I was more than happy to head to Lamu.
+I knew nothing about it, or the beachfront Kizingo Lodge.

 No shoes, No News

-It was a refreshing and almost cleansing experience to do nothing but sway in a swing bed, read a book, and catch up on writing.
-By the end of the trip I wanted to throw my phone into the warm waters of the Indian Ocean.
-Kizingo Lodge is that relaxing and the laid-back mindset that the delightful owners Mary Jo and Louis exude is that contagious.
+It was a refreshing and almost cleansing experience to do nothing but sway in a swing bed.
+It is a great spot to read a book and catch up on writing.
+By the end of the trip, I wanted to throw my phone into the warm waters of the Indian Ocean.
+Kizingo Lodge is that relaxing.
+The laid-back mindset that the delightful owners Mary Jo and Louis exude is that contagious.

 Quiet and Peace